catseye/Lariat/README.md

 But of course such an operation could be provided as a native operation for performance or convenience.
-Similarly, although we have shown that we can implement `freevars` using the operations of the abstract data type, it is expected that it would already be implemented in the implementation of the abstract data type (to correctly implement `destruct`), so could be exposed to the user as well.
+Similarly, although we have shown that we can implement `freevars` using the operations of the ADT, it is expected that it would already be implemented in the implementation of the ADT
+(to correctly implement `destruct`), so could be exposed to the user as well.